 You can increase the level of blur, based on who you’ll be sharing it with.
-Better to over-blur than not blur enough.
-Start with 8% blur intensity for mild fuzziness, 25% for a stronger mask, or go with 50%+ to make sure it’s indistinguishable to the human eye.
+Better to blur too much than not enough.
+Start with 8% blur intensity for mild fuzziness, 25% for a stronger mask, or go with 50% or more to make sure it’s indistinguishable to the human eye.

 1. Before you hit ‘send’…

-Blurring comes in handy when you’re sending documents, memos, purchase orders, or any information internally that contains client contact info you’d rather keep private.
+Blurring comes in handy for sending documents, memos, purchase orders, or any information internally that contains client personal info you’d rather keep private.

 2. Spreadsheets, reports, and other sensitive numbers

-Sometimes you need to share financial trends, but don’t want the actual numbers getting ‘out there’ for everyone to see.
-Blur out the sensitive parts, and leave the rest, so you can show important data without giving away the details.
+Sometimes you need to share financial trends, but don’t want the actual numbers being visible to everyone.
+Blur out the sensitive parts, and leave the rest so you can show important data without giving away the details.

 3. Login details, domain names, and more

-You want to show coworkers (or trusted clients) how to login to the system, but you don’t want them to see your username or password length.
-Blurring lets you share a screenshot that shows them all they need to know (without giving away info about your own account).
+You want to show coworkers (or clients) how to log into a system, but you don’t want them to see your username or password length.
+Blurring lets you share a screenshot that shows them all they need to know, without giving away info about your own account.

 4. Extra things that get in the way

-When you’re making training tutorials, sometimes there are a lot of things on the screen.
-You want to focus viewers’ attention on a particular button, or action, so they know what to click on, or the right way to do something.
+When making training tutorials, sometimes there are a lot of elements on the screen.
+You want to focus viewers’ attention on a particular button or action so they know what to click on.

 5. Client information and other protected data

 Some protocol requires old-school redaction with black rectangles.
-However, many times blur will do the trick (especially if you use 50%+ blur intensity) when you’re sharing information internally with colleagues, for training, or with those who already have access but who don’t necessarily need to see all the data.
+However, oftentimes blur will do the trick (especially if you use 50%+ blur intensity) when you’re sharing information internally with colleagues, for training, or with those who already have access but who don’t necessarily need to see all the data.